peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 be integrated over in NWP models in a time-effective manner.
 A number of statistical approaches to this problem have been invented.
-One well-established approach is _band models_, whereby line strengths are given by a statistical distribution specified by a limited number of parameters in each band (range of walengths).
-For suitably chosen distributions, the integration can be done analytically, leading to an expression for broadband transmissivity as a function of path length and distribution parameters.
-Traditionally, the band size has to be small enough that radiant power (Planck function) can be assumed constant within the band.
-With some effort this restriction can be lifted, at the cost of more complicating matters such as secondary saturation.
+One well-established approach is _band models_, whereby line strengths are assumed to have a particular statistical distribution with a limited number of parameters in each band (walength interval).
+For suitably chosen distributions, the integration over wavelength and a finite path can be done in a closed-form, leading to an expression for band-averaged transmittance as a function of path length and distribution parameters.
+Traditionally, the band interval has to be small enough, so that radiance (given by the Planck's law) can be assumed constant within the band.
+Such bands are called *narrow-band*.
+As discussed later, with some effort this restriction can be lifted, and band models can be applied to much larger *broadband* intervals, such as the entire shortwave or longwave spectrum.

 ### Malkmus Model

-One of the most popular _narrow-band_ models is the _Malkmus model_.
-It is based on the assumption that there is a given number of randomly distributed absorption lines in each band, and their stength has probability density:
+One of the most popular narrow-band models is the *Malkmus model*.
+It is based on the assumption that there is a given number of randomly distributed absorption lines in each band, and their stength has the probability density:

 $$
 p(S) = \frac{1}{S} e^{-S/S_0}